samcirceo/samcirceo/README.md

 I'm currently pursuing my Masters in Data Science at Eastern University.
 I'm passionate about using data to provide insights that solve real world problems.
 I've been a R&D Engineer/Product Developer in the Textile industry and I passionate about merging my industry experience within the Data world.
 As I always say: Data doesn't lie!

 #### Interests
-Machine Learning • Data Visualization  • Predictive Modeling • AI Ethics
+Machine Learning • Data Visualization  • Predictive Modeling

 #### Fun fact:
 My bucket list item is to visit all 62 US National Parks- I have been to 20!